TJU-IVClab/wMPS-Bearing/README.md

 wMPS-Bearing is the real-time SLAM library able to perform Visual SLAM with wMPS bearing measurements. wMPS-Bearing is as robust as the best systems available in the literature, and significantly more accurate.

-We provide examples to run wMPS-Bearing in the [EuRoC dataset](http://projects.asl.ethz.ch/datasets/doku.php?id=kmavvisualinertialdatasets) using stereo, with or without IMU, and in the self-collected dataset using stereo.
+We provide examples to run wMPS-Bearing in the self-collected dataset using stereo.

 This software is based on [ORB-SLAM3](https://github.com/UZ-SLAMLab/ORB_SLAM3) developed by Carlos Campos, Richard Elvira, Juan J. Gómez Rodríguez, [José M. M. Montiel](https://webdiis.unizar.es/~josemari/), and [Juan D. Tardos](https://webdiis.unizar.es/~jdtardos/).